-APPOINT ADVISERS
+APPOINT ADVISORS

-When appointing your professional team, whether corporate finance or legal advisers you need to consider who is the right firm for the job.
-You will find no shortage of professionals with understanding of the sale process.
-However, you need to ensure they have other qualities too, including a relevant track record.
-You should look for a hunger. commitment and enthusiasm to see the process through.
+In appointing corporate finance advisers you need to consider who is the right firm for the job.
+You will find no shortage of corporate finance professionals with understanding of the sale process.
+However, you also need to ensure they have other qualities too, including a relevant track record, contacts or research capability to identify the strategic buyers.
+You should also look for a hunger, commitment and enthusiasm to see the process through.
 Ensure you meet with all the advisers that will be handling your deal, not just the partners who may hand it down to the junior members of the team.
-It takes 6 months or more to sell a business so you'll also need to ensure you have a good chemistry with your advisers and make sure that you can get along - vou'll be seeing a lot of each other during the process.
+It takes 6 months or more to sell a business so you'll also need to ensure you have a good chemistry with your adviser, make sure that you can get along - you'll be seeing a lot of each other during the process.

-PREPARE INFORMATION MEMORANDUM
+PREPARE SALES MEMORANDUM

-The Information Memorandum (IM) or deck is prepared by your CF adviser and will become the main marketing document for the sale.
+The Sales Memorandum is prepared by your adviser and will become the main marketing document.
 It needs to contain enough information to allow a buyer to make an indicative offer for the business and should paint a compelling growth story.
-It must be thorough and disclose important details, whilst retaining the confidentiality and integrity of the business.
-It also needs to be the right blend of fiction and fact.
-Buyers will expect some optimismit is a marketing document alter all - but it needs to be realistic.
+It needs to be a balance between being thorough and disclosing important details, whilst retaining the confidentiality and integrity of the business.
+It also needs to be the right blend of fiction and fact, buyers will expect some optimism, it is a marketing document alter all. but it needs to be realistic.